adinfinitum225/Pewlett-Hackard-Analysis/README.md

 <!-- How many roles will need to be filled as the "silver tsunami" begins to make an impact? -->

 <!--  Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees? -->

+Brainstorming additional queries :
+- Number of employees by title that AREN'T retiring.
+- Number of non-senior employees eligible for promotion
+- Salaries for